 We’ll go into detail on these topics below.
 You can use the RIV’s helpful checklist of everything you’ll need to do to import your vehicle to keep track of the process.

 Proof of Recall Clearance

 You must obtain a “proof of recall clearance” in order to register a vehicle in Canada.
 This document states that your vehicle has not been deemed unsafe by its manufacturer and that there are no outstanding recalls for this vehicle.
 You can obtain this clearance in several ways:

 - A letter from the manufacturer’s head office in either country.
 Some manufacturers may charge to provide this letter.

 - If you are buying the car from a new or used car dealer, they should provide you with a printed document for your vehicle.

 - If the manufacturer has information about their vehicles’ recall status on their website, you can print this out.

-- You should absolutely check out the vehicle history before making any purchase.
-We suggest you Get a FREE VIN Check from AutoCheck®.
+- You should absolutely check out the vehicle history using a service such as Carfax before making any purchase.
 This report will show you the history of the car, including any accidents serious enough to block entry or require additional testing.

 Insurance and License Plates for Importing Your Vehicle into Canada

 Make sure you have valid Canadian car insurance for your vehicle from the moment you make the purchase.
 Canada requires all car owners to have insurance, and getting it for the trip home will come in handy if there are any mishaps along the way.